RushiBShah/CleanWaterIOT/README.md

 - Access plain language case studies and legislation
 - Implement IoT water quality monitoring infrastructure for existing water access points.

-### Solution ideas

-This section provides several examples that you and your team can use to jump-start your solution ideas.
-The following ideas are examples only, so feel free to brainstorm with your team to create your own original ideas and solutions.
-For example, the 2020 Call for Code Grand Prize winner, [Agrolly](https://developer.ibm.com/blogs/agrolly/) created a solution that uses IBM Cloud Object Storage, IBM Watson Studio, IBM Watson Assistant, and The Weather Company technologies to execute climate risk assessments, which allows farmers with less resources available to them to still make more educated decisions, obtain the necessary financing, and improve their economic outcome.

-In the following examples:

 #### Idea

-![A community leader can find verified clean sources of water near to them in one place in near real time and track/compare water sanitation results against historical trends + nearby communities to drive a ~50% reduction in water illness-related hospitalizations and can assess their water usage and make more informed decisions to prioritize most essential needs & decrease water waste.
-With IoT integration, water quality monitoring information is also gathered which is analysed over the changing climatic conditions around the year using Watrson AI tools to help in decisions too]
+A community leader can find verified clean sources of water near to them in one place in near real time and track/compare water sanitation results against historical trends and nearby communities to drive a ~50% reduction in water illness-related hospitalizations and can assess their water usage and make more informed decisions to prioritize most essential needs & decrease water waste.
+With IoT integration, water quality monitoring information is also gathered which is analysed over the changing climatic conditions around the year using Watrson AI tools to help in decisions too.

 Essential technologies needed: